SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Other/Grid.md

 # Grid

-> [!IMPORTANT]
+> [!WARNING]
-> At present, this component is only available in preview, if the [ReportsAndDashboardsDynamicVisuals](xref:Overview_of_Soft_Launch_Options#reportsanddashboardsdynamicvisuals) soft-launch option is enabled.
+> The grid component is in preview until DataMiner 10.4.1/10.5.0.
+If you use the preview version of the feature, its functionality may be different from what is described below.
 For more information, see [Soft-launch options](xref:SoftLaunchOptions).

-Available from DataMiner 10.4.1/10.5.0<!--RN 34761-->.
+Available from DataMiner 10.4.1/10.5.0 onwards<!--RN 34761-->.
+Prior to this, the component is available in soft launch from DataMiner 10.2.12 onwards, if the soft-launch option *ReportsAndDashboardsDynamicVisuals* is enabled.

 This component allows you to visualize data as a grid.

 To configure the component:

 1. Apply a data feed.
 See [Applying a data feed](xref:Apply_Data_Feed).

-1. Optionally, hover the mouse over the component, click the filter icon, and then add a filter feed from the *queries* section of the data pane.
-You can repeat this several times in order to filter on several queries<!--RN 34761-->.
+1. Optionally, hover the mouse over the component, click the filter icon, and then add a filter feed from the *Feeds > URL > Query columns* section of the data pane.
+You can repeat this several times in order to filter on several query columns<!--RN 34761-->.

 1. Optionally, customize the following component options: